 Cycling routes and trails

-Connect to the city’s rich cultural and natural heritage, riding on a variety of city bikeways and park trails.
+Connect to the city’s rich cultural and natural heritage, riding on a variety of Toronto bike trails and park trails.
 The Toronto Islands is a popular car-free parkland, easily reached by bike-friendly ferry, and has a spectacular view of the Toronto skyline.
 Other bike trails include the Waterfront Trail, Don River Valley and Tommy Thompson Park.
 There are more than enough trails to keep you pedalling for days and enjoying the city sights by bike.

 Toronto Cycling Network Map

 The Toronto Cycling Map is a great resource and map of the city, showing the 855-km (530 miles) Bikeways Network which includes a combination of off-road paths, bike lanes and shared roadway routes.
 Plan your own route or check out the Toronto Ride Guide from Ontario By Bike.

 Bike rentals & specialty shops

 Toronto has a number of bike rental locations and close to 100 independent bike shops around the city.
 Stop in and say hello to one of the city’s local bike retailers.
 Bikes, tandems and 4-seater rentals are also available on the Toronto Islands.

 Available year-round, this popular public bike system makes travelling around the city even easier.
 Bike Share Toronto provides a network of bikes throughout the city.
 Docking terminals allow users to pick up and drop off bicycles from location to location, 24 hours a day, seven days a week.